 IS YOUR GUT LEAKY?

-This phenomenon of the “leaky gut” is present in everyone to some degree, but is far more pronounced in those whose intestinal walls are inflamed for any reason, such as in people with chronic parasite infestation, diarrhea of bacterial or viral origin, colitis or enteritis (Crohn’s disease) or other form of inflammatory bowel disease and in many allergic conditions, like asthma and eczema.
+This phenomenon of the “leaky gut” is present in everyone to some degree, but is far more pronounced in those whose intestinal walls are inflamed for any reason, such as in people with chronic parasite infestation, diarrhea of bacterial or viral origin, colitis or enteritis (Crohn’s disease) or other form of inflammatory bowel disease, or unrecognized gluten sensitivity.
+Increased intestinal permeability is a common co-condition in many allergic conditions, like asthma, urticaria (hives) and eczema, and likely plays a causative role in keeping the conditions active.

-Once in the bloodstream, these ragged chunks of irritating, foreign proteins can lodge in sensitive tissues – like the delicate synovial membranes lining the joints.
-There, they can incite severe inflammatory reactions, ranging from subtle swelling of connective fibers to hot, painful distention of the joints, as in rheumatoid arthritis.
+Once in the bloodstream, these fragments of irritating, foreign proteins can lodge in sensitive tissues – like the delicate synovial membranes lining the joints, or trigger the formation of antibodies by our immune cells, inciting autoimmune diseases.
+In the joint membranes, they can incite severe inflammatory reactions, ranging from subtle swelling of connective fibers to hot, painful distention of the entire joint, as in severe rheumatoid arthritis.

 Chronic inflammation of the joints over the years can result in tissue scarring, contracture, loss of function and ultimately, destruction of the joint.
 (Many other organs in the body – heart, lung, eye, kidney, muscle – can also suffer damage from repeated inflammation: failing “rheumatoid heart,” fibrous “rheumatoid lung,” bleeding kidneys in lupus nephritis, etc.)